 After years of hard work by grassroots activists and environmental organizations across the state, the Elliott State Forest is no longer up for sale!
-Oregon’s only old-growth State Forest will stay in public hands for generations to come, but our work is not yet fully complete.
-Oregonians like you still have chance to contact state leaders and advocate for the protection of the Elliott’s old-growth forest.
+Oregon’s only old-growth State Forest will stay in public hands for generations to come, but the work to protect the forest is not yet fully complete.
+Oregonians like you still have chance to advocate for the protection of the Elliott’s old-growth forest.
+See the latest blog post.

 The Elliott State Forest is 82,000-acres of publicly owned forest in Oregon’s Coast Range just north of Coos Bay that has historically been logged to provide funding for Oregon’s Common School Fund.
 Tying logging revenue to school funding was envisioned at a time when old-growth forest and wildlife seemed limitless, but after a century of unsustainable logging practices this program is increasingly in conflict with Oregon’s modern conservation values.
 Today only 41,000 acres of the Elliott’s old-growth forest remains, making the public forest one of the largest uncut areas left in the Oregon Coast Range.